Bayselonarrend/OpenIntegrations/docs/en/md/Start/Advanced-call.md

 # Advanced call

-For some OPI methods you can use **advanced call** — passing extra settings that are not part of the normal function signature.
-Usually these are transport settings: proxy, timeout, response shape, and so on.
+For some OPI methods you can use **advanced call** - passing additional settings of internal library mechanisms that are not part of the regular signature of the called function

 ## 1C:Enterprise and OneScript